Sparse Continuation-Based Eigenvalue Tracking for Power System DDAEs: Abstract

 \section{Abstract}

 The paper focuses on tracking eigenvalue trajectories in power system models with time delays.
 We formulate a continuation-based approach that employs numerical integration to follow eigenvalues as system parameters vary, in the presence of one or multiple delayed variables.
-The formulation preserves the sparsity of the \ac{ddae} system model and allows treating the delay magnitude itself as a varying parameter with implementation aspects discussed in detail.
-Accuracy is demonstrated on a modified IEEE 39-bus system with distributed energy resources.
-Scalability is discussed using a realistic dynamic model of the Irish transmission network.
+The formulation is compatible with sparse \ac{ddae} formulations of the system model and allows treating the delay magnitude itself as a varying parameter with implementation aspects discussed in detail.
+The proposed approach is illustrated on a modified IEEE 39-bus system, as well as on a real-world-scale dynamic model of the Irish transmission network.

-\thanksto{ This work is supported by Research Ireland (SFI), under grant number 21/SPP/3756 through the NexSys Strategic Partnership Programme.}